RickyBhatti/Commit-Bot/README.md

 - `OUTPUT_FILE`: The file to write the output to.
 (The file that is commited to GitHub) [Default: `commit_bot.txt`]

 ## Usage
-- Create a private (or public, if you want everyone to see for some reason) repository on GitHub.
+- Create a private (or public, if you want everyone to see it for some reason) repository on GitHub.
 (Initialize the repository)
 - Clone the newly created repository to your machine.
     - Ensure that you're able to execute `git` commands within the directory.
 As this is required for the script to work.
 (This may require you to log in to your GitHub account within the directory so that you are able to execute `git` commands.)
 - Download this script and place it in the repository's directory.